July 2009 Ürümqi riots: Immediate causes

 The riots took place several days after a violent incident in Shaoguan, Guangdong, where many migrant workers are employed as part of a government programme to alleviate labour shortages.
 According to state media, a disgruntled former worker disseminated rumours in late June that two Han women had been raped by six Uyghur men.
+Overnight on 25–26 June, tensions at the Guangdong factory led to a full-blown ethnic brawl between Uyghur and Han workers, during which two Uyghurs were killed.
 Official sources later said they found no evidence to support the rape allegation.
-Overnight on 25–26 June, tensions at the Guangdong factory led to a full-blown ethnic brawl between Uyghur and Han workers, during which two Uyghurs were killed.
-Exiled Uyghur leaders alleged the death toll was much higher.
-While the official Xinhua News Agency reported that the person responsible for spreading the rumours had been arrested, Uyghurs alleged that the authorities had failed to protect the Uyghur workers, or to arrest any of the Han people involved in the killings.
-They organised a street protest in Ürümqi on 5 July to voice their discontent and to demand a full government investigation.
+While the official Xinhua News Agency reported that the person responsible for spreading the rumours had been arrested, Uyghurs alleged that the authorities had failed to protect the Uyghur workers, or to arrest any of the Han people involved in the brawl.

+Videos of the brawl were circulated online by Uyghur exile groups, alongside claims that the death toll was underreported.

+A street protest in Ürümqi on 5 July was organised online to voice their discontent and to demand a full government investigation.

 The Chinese government alleged that Rebiya Kadeer (centre) played a central role in instigating the riots.